JacobNoergaard/Exoaider/README.md

 By running the next section "%% Real time plotting" you will get a real-time plot of the sensor data depending on what you specify in the plot function in the bottom of the section.

 Note: Depending on the bufferSize you might have to wait until the buffer is filled before the plot will show.
+Note: If error occour, try restarting the ESP32 by turning the battery on and off and running the Matlab code again.